funcompbio/practical4/practical4.md

-For the problems in which you have to implement a program that solves some arithmetic problem that we have solved in class at the blackboard, you should have already one working solution on paper from that class.
+For the problems in which you have to implement a program that solves some arithmetic problem that we have solved in class at the blackboard, you should have already one working solution from that class on paper.
 If you don't, please ask a colleague for one.
 Try to focus the time of this practical in addressing the technical challenges of running a Python program and correcting run-time errors.